rcchirwa/udacity_dend_project3/README.md

 public|users|105

-### staging_events_table

-The distibution key selected was artist because this is going to used as a joining key for loading data into the songplays fact table.

-The sort key was choosen as artist and song because these are used join keys.

-### staging_songs_table

-The distibution key selected was artist_name because this is going to used as a joining key for loading data into the songplays fact table.

-The sort key was choosen as artist_name and title because these are used join keys.

 ### songplays

 I used starttime as a sort key because I anticipate using alot of time-based analysis to measure Growth Accounting (Daily, weekly and Monthy Active Users) as well as time spent on the platform.